 Most people probably found out about Chester’s death when they went online.
 For me, I was out with a not-so-close friend.
 One who had already screwed up the last time we hung out.
 If you read my articles, you know that I don’t socialize often.
 It’s not that I don’t want to.
 Friends turn out to be shallow most of the time.
 These days, the term “friend” essentially means “entertainer,” like many other things that shouldn't.
 If I don’t do it for them, they tend to go elsewhere.

 There I was at Starbucks with that friend I've had issues with.
 Thankfully, things were going well, until he took out his phone.

 Am I boring him?
 Is he checking the time?

 I don’t remember his exact words, but there was confusion.
 At last, he says, “'Chester Bennington, lead singer of Linkin Park, dead by possible suicide.'”

 Oh, please.
 Another one of those bullshit stories.
-I watch him scroll.
+I watched him scroll.